i2p/i2p.www/i2p2www/blog/2016/06/01/I2P-Summer-Dev.draft.rst

 {% trans -%}
 In June, we will be updating the various libraries that exist for interfacing with I2P.
-We have made significant progress this year on extending our SAM_ API with additional features, such as support for datagrams and ports; we plan to make these features easily accessible in our C++ and Python libraries.
+We have made significant progress this year on extending our SAM_ API with additional features, such as support for datagrams and ports.
+We plan to make these features easily accessible in our C++ and Python libraries.
 {%- endtrans %}